 This conversion to NCEs ensures that all assessment scores are on a common scale across years, grades, and subjects.
 This step is necessary to generate reliable measures of Growth.
 Converting to NCEs puts the scores on a common scale, but it does not affect how many LEAs/districts, schools, or teachers fall into each growth color indicator range.

 With that in mind, NCEs are easy to interpret.
-The center of the distribution, or state average, is 50.
+The center of the distribution, or reference group average, is 50.
 Values below 50 indicate that the students' average achievement level is below the reference group average.
 Likewise, values above 50 indicate that students' average achievement level is higher than the reference group average.
 NCEs can range below 0 and above 100 to preserve the equal-interval property of the distribution and to avoid truncating the test scale.

 To estimate the average achievement of a group of students, PVAAS does not simply average the students' assessment scores in the selected subject and grade.
 Instead, it uses all scores across years, grades, and subjects.
 Using this much data helps to minimize the impact of measurement error associated with any individual test score.
 It also allows all students to be included, even those with incomplete testing histories.
 The resulting estimates of each group's average achievement are more precise and reliable, and they better reflect the group of students served, despite missing test scores or high mobility.

 Using this approach, PVAAS estimates the average entering achievement of a district's, school's, or teacher's students for each tested subject and grade.
 Then the students' average achievement in that subject at the end of the year is calculated.
 Finally, the two achievement estimates are compared to see if the group's average achievement increased, decreased, or remained about the same relative to the reference group distribution.